-The General Data Protection Regulation (GDPR) will officially come into force on 25 May 2018.
+The General Data Protection Regulation (GDPR) is now in force.
 GDPR’s reach is global.
 Any company that offers goods or services to anyone in the EU will be required to comply.

 If you haven’t started to comply, or are not sure what to do next, following these steps will help ensure you are ready for GDPR day.

 Organising an in-depth data audit across your organisation and all parts of the business is crucial to understanding where data exists, how it is used, and what should be done next.
 Think of data like oil running through an engine; it powers your organisation and makes it function, but it can also leak if the various conduits are not working properly.
 After an audit, you should be better able to identify risks, weak spots and priority areas to address.

 2. Identify and document the lawful basis for data processing

 To legally process data under GDPR you must have a ‘lawful basis’ to do so.
 For example, it is a lawful basis to process personal data to deliver a contract you have with an individual.
 There are a number of different criteria that give you lawful basis to process and crucially, different lawful basis’ give different rights to individuals.
 If, for instance, you rely on consent as a lawful basis, individuals have stronger rights to have their data deleted.

 GDPR resources: for further guidance and resources, take a look at VinciWorks’ GDPR resource page.

 People need to know why their data is being collected, why it is being processed and who it is shared with.
 You should publish this information in your privacy notice on your website and with any information you send to people.
 The information must be concise, transparent, intelligible and easily accessible.
 It must be written clearly and in plain language, and must be provided free of charge.